aspect-build/rules_ts/docs/transpiler.md

 Just add this to `/.bazelrc``:

     # Use "tsc" as the transpiler when ts_project has no `transpiler` set.
-    # Bazel 6.4 or greater: 'common' means 'any command that supports this flag'
     common --@aspect_rules_ts//ts:default_to_tsc_transpiler

 ### Other Transpilers